 Each application slot is for one gTLD.
-An applicant may submit as many applications as desired.
-There is no means to apply for more than one gTLD in a single application.
+An applicant may submit as many applications as desired; however, there is no means to apply for more than one gTLD in a single application.

-The application submission period is expected to last for 60 days.
 Following the close of the application submission period, ICANN will provide applicants with periodic status updates on the progress of their applications.